JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 }]
 {{< /chart >}}

-You can also see here that there isn't a significant difference in the execution time by Gzip level.
+You can see here that there still isn't a significant difference in the execution time by Gzip level.

 ## Bonus Optimization Attempts